phuketthailandpropertytax

 · 7 min read · By MORE Group Editorial

-The master checklist (buyer view)
+What master checklist (buyer view) Should Foreign Buyers Track?

-Worked examples at $150K, $250K, and $400K (planning model)
+What Should You Know About Worked examples at $150K, $250K, and $400K (planning model)?

 $150,000 purchase (50 sqm, mid CAM/sinking assumptions)